 The Flight takes us from dkhars to vais (another word that demarcates outsiders).
 It’s a love story with the ‘us’ versus ‘them’ trope.
-18-year-old Mawii, who is from Aizwal, and is torn between the decision to choose either love or land.
-It’s a little abrupt abrupt, but brings in a perspective of how the personal is influenced by the political and how our agency in our own lives is limited.
+18-year-old Mawii, who is from Aizwal, is torn between the decision choose either love or land.
+It’s a little abrupt but brings in a perspective of how the person is influenced by the political and how our agency in our own lives is limited.

-The second and the last story Limp is the story of a Bengali man from Bangladesh who had come to the idyllic Shillong as an immigrant in his 20’s and finally embraced this foreign land as home.
+The second and last story Limp is the story of a Bengali man from Bangladesh who had come to the idyllic Shillong as an immigrant in his 20s and finally embraced this foreign land as home.

 Out of the three stories, I felt a sense of kinship with the last, as it leaves you with a sense of hope.